Re: Scottish championship game

 Life in 19x19.
 Go, Weiqi, Baduk...
 Thats the life.

-, whether tenuki is OK.hyperpape wrote:I hate to spoil a good disputation, but I looked at Gobase and...
+It is true that I do not care forhyperpape wrote:I hate to spoil a good disputation, but I looked at Gobase and...

 Good.
 We clearly disagree here.
 I think that White can afford to approach the top right corner (after the one space jump) from the top side, leaving the possibility of the Black invasion on the right side, as long as the corner is still open.
 If Black protects the corner, then White can protect the right side, and be satisfied with having gotten the extension on the top side.